mhaliti/WPF-Menu/README.md

 WPF Menu with custom buttons and transparent background.

---I am using the TabControl for all the different menus.
+I am using the TabControl for all the different menus.
 I am hiding the headers.

---I created some custom buttons.
+I created some custom buttons.
 See App.xml

 ![My image](https://raw.githubusercontent.com/mhaliti/WPF-Menu/master/Capture.PNG)